-One of just a few brick structures in Key West, the 8334 SF home was built by Captain Martin and Eleanor (Curry) Hellings in 1892.
+One of just a few brick structures in Key West, the 8,334 square foot home was built by Captain Martin and Eleanor (Curry) Hellings in 1892.
 Eleanor was the 6th child of 8 born to William and Euphemia Curry, one of Key West’s foremost merchants and Florida’s first millionaire.

 Key West’s history has seen the “best and worst” of times.
 If any event changed Key West more, it was the fire of 1886.
 Fire started near the San Carlos Institute and quickly spread.
 The only firefighting equipment was in New York for repairs leaving the citizens with bucket brigades to fight the raging and fast spreading fire.
 As the April 1 fire finally died out, families found more than 600 homes, six wharves, eleven cigar factories, the island’s supply of tobacco, churches, cigar box factory and the new City Hall destroyed.
 Many residents had little choice but to return to Cuba or move on to Tampa, another cigar rolling capital.